alexmatiasas/Personalized-Recommendation-System/README.md

 * Interactive movie recommender with dual modes:
   * Content-based recommendations based on a selected movie
   * Collaborative filtering based on existing user preferences
-* App connects to a local SQLite database (`data/recommendations.db`) for movie and rating queries.
+* App connects to a local SQLite database (`data/recommendations.db` or `data/demo/recommendations.db` depending on `DATA_MODE`) for movie and rating queries.
 The similarity matrices are automatically generated if missing, so you do not need to precompute them.
   These matrices include the user-item matrix (`user_item_matrix.npz`), content-based similarity matrix (`similarity_matrix.npy`), and user-user similarity model (`user_similarity.joblib`).
 If any of these files are missing, the system will detect this at startup and regenerate them dynamically to ensure functionality.
 * Feedback logs are recorded to MongoDB (if configured), including method, user id, movie titles, and timestamp
 * Placeholder posters are used when actual TMDb images are missing